We’ve compiled a list of 28 electrician interview questions to ask potential new hires, so you can attract the best employees with the strongest:

 Behavioral/Situational Electrician Interview Questions

-Behavioral or situational job interview questions give applicants the opportunity for show-and-tell, with more emphasis placed on the "show" part of the equation.
+Behavioral or situational job interview questions give applicants the opportunity for show-and-tell, with more emphasis on the "show" part of the equation.
 Interviewers need to assess an applicant's ability for problem-solving, following safety precautions, and their overall comfort with using technology on the job.

-Today's electricians utilize technology on the job to streamline operational efficiency by deploying smartphones, mobile tablets, and electrician field service management software
+Today's electricians utilize technology on the job to streamline operational efficiency by deploying smartphones, mobile tablets, and electrician field service management software (more on this later in this post).

 1. Describe a specific electrical job where you sacrificed safety for speed.